Retraction/arsh-sim/README.md

 If you want to play the game [BETA] you can find it at http://355over113.github.io/arsh-sim/.

+## Features

+- You get to play as Arshneet (obviously)
+- Randomizers deciding if you make it through certain events
+- Deaths that make almost no sense at all!

 P.S.
 This is both mine and Grinsanity's first large project, so if we're doing something wrong, feel free to help us out.